yongzhy/old.yongzhy.github.io.octopress/source/_posts/2015-11-08-ordered-my-first-car.markdown

 {% img /images/blogimg/2015-11-08-Car/GC4P.jpg "Citroen Grand C4 Picasso" %}

-Now I just need to wait for the deal to big the COE, settle car loan and inssurance, then I can collect my car.
+Now I just need to wait for the AD to bid the COE, settle car loan and insurance, then I can collect my car.
 Sadly, that's at least 2-3 weeks waiting time.